 Pique could not break up the incredible centre-back partnership between Nemanja Vidic and Rio Ferdinand and decided to return to Barcelona in 2008.

-The Spaniard has since developed into one of the best defenders in the world, winning eight La Liga titles, six Copa del Reys and three Champions Leagues at the Nou Camp.
+The Spain international has since developed into one of the best defenders in the world, winning eight La Liga titles, seven Copa del Reys and three Champions Leagues at the Nou Camp.

 Oh, and he also has a World Cup and a European Championship on his CV.

 Heinze won the Sir Matt Busby Player of the Year award in 2004-05 but angered United by trying to force a move to Liverpool in 2007.

 The defender was sold to Real Madrid instead and helped them win the La Liga title in his debut season.
 He then had spells at Marseille and Roma before ending his career back at Newell’s Old Boys in Argentina.